ajohnson8/engineering_calculator_ios/README.md

-# Electric Disritbution Engineering Calculator IOS
+# Electric Distribution Engineering Calculator IOS

 ##Overview
 The Engineering Calculator application simplifies complex electrical engineering calculations for easy access to field employees.
-This application is improving field employee’s efficiency by providing faster, error free calculations, improvement in field troubleshooting, and better response to customer inquiries.
+This application improves field employee’s efficiency by providing faster, error free calculations, improvement in field troubleshooting, and better response to customer inquiries.
 This application was developed as part of the [APPA DEED Program.](http://www.publicpower.org/Programs/Landing.cfm?ItemNumber=31245&navItemNumber=37529)